juxor/afaq/markdown/secH2.md

 _"Bakunin's collectivist anarchism . . . ultimately formed the ideological and
 theoretical basis of anarcho-syndicalism."_ [_"Introduction"_, **Michael
 Bakunin: Selected Writings**, p.
-29] Anarchist academic David Berry also notes that _"anarchist syndicalist were keen to establish a lineage with Bakunin . .
+29] Anarchist academic David Berry also notes that _"anarchist syndicalists were keen to establish a lineage with Bakunin .
-. the anarchist syndicalism of the turn of the century was a revival of a tactic"_ associated with _"the Bakuninist International."_ [**A History of the French Anarchist Movement, 1917-1945**, p.
+. . the anarchist syndicalism of the turn of the century was a revival of a tactic"_ associated with _"the Bakuninist International."_ [**A History of the French Anarchist Movement, 1917-1945**, p.
 17] Another, Mark Leier, points out that _"the Wobblies drew heavily on anarchist ideas pioneered by Bakunin."_